lina2761991/Introduction-to-computer-science-cs50/README.md

 What is contiguous in data structure?
 In contiguous structures, terms of data are kept together in memory (either RAM or in a file).
 An array is an example of a contiguous structure.
-Since each element in the array is located next to one or two other elements. graphs and trees are recursive data structures
+Since each element in the array is located next to one or two other elements. graphs and trees are recursive data structures space complexity  is O(1) when the result is constant(not dependant on n)